-Napier-Reid was selected to construct the housing facilities and supply the equipment for the lagoon’s aeration and chemical treatment systems as well as all the mechanical upgrades within the scope of work.
+In 2014, Napier-Reid was selected to construct the housing facilities and supply the equipment for the lagoon’s aeration and chemical treatment systems as well as all the mechanical upgrades within the scope of work.

 There are two lagoons; the south lagoon cell serves as a storage facility.
-The north lagoon cell was divided using three heavy-duty floating baffle curtains to divert flow and effectively maximize the hydraulic retention time by preventing short circuiting.
+The north lagoon cell was divided using three heavy-duty floating baffle curtains to divert flow and effectively maximize the hydraulic retention time by preventing short-circuiting.
 Fine bubble submerged diffused aeration was implemented in the partitioned cells to achieve improved year-round BOD5 and TSS removal through bacterial degradation and solids settling.